pranamg/PythonInExcel/docs/01-Financial Analysis_02-Financial Statement Analysis.md

-Okay, let's move on to the next use case: **Financial Analysis - 2.
+The next topic in the financial analysis series is **Financial Analysis - 2.
 Financial Statement Analysis**.

-This area involves examining a company's financial statements (like Income Statement, Balance Sheet) to evaluate its performance, financial health, and future prospects.
-Common tasks include calculating key ratios, analyzing trends, and benchmarking against others.
+Financial statement analysis is a fundamental technique that examines a company's financial statements (like Income Statement, Balance Sheet) to evaluate its performance, financial health, and future prospects.
+This analysis typically includes calculating key ratios, analyzing trends, and benchmarking against industry standards.

-Based on your `piplist.txt`, we have `pandas` for data manipulation, `numpy` for calculations, `statsmodels` for potential time series analysis (like trend analysis), and `seaborn`/`matplotlib`/`plotly` for visualization.
+Based on [`piplist.txt`](./README.md) output, you should have `pandas` for data manipulation, `numpy` for calculations, `statsmodels` for potential time series analysis (like trend analysis), and `seaborn`/`matplotlib`/`plotly` for visualization.
 This is well-supported.

 **Step 1: Generate Sample Financial Statement Data**